-Walking alongside the Phewa Lake, the streets are full of shops and restaurants for tourists, many Internet coffee places and currency exchange houses.
+Walking alongside the Phewa Lake in Pokhara, the streets are full of shops and restaurants for tourists, hostels and Internet cafés.
+Venturing further on the country roads is all quiet, just nature and the occasional farmers passing by.

 Renting a paddle boat in the morning on the Phewa Lake is a must.
 Enjoy the scenery and tranquility of the place.
 In the middle of the lake is a small temple, Tal Barahi, a 2-story pagoda.
-You will meet fishermen in colourful boats and locals going to the temple.
-Surrounding the lake are forests hills and mountains.
+You will meet fishermen in colourful boats and pilgrims going to the temple.
+The lake is surrounded by forests and majestic mountains.

 “Looking back, there is nothing wrong with that peace, love and equality that the hippies espoused.
 In many ways, we have regressed because they were into organic food, back to nature, make love not war, be good to all men, share and share alike – which is what many are talking about now.” – Imelda Staunton